On Interference-Rejection Using Riemannian Geometry for Direction of Arrival Estimation: Proposed Approach

 We will show that our Riemannian approach exploits the assumption that the desired source is constantly active and at a fixed location, whereas the interference sources are intermittent.
 More specifically, we will show both theoretically in Section \ref{sec: Analysis} and empirically in Section \ref{sec: simulation results} that the Riemannian mean attenuates the intermittent interferences while preserving the constantly active sources.
 In contrast, the standard Euclidean mean accumulates all the sources, and as a result, the main lobe could deviate from the direction of a desired source, and even focus on an interference source.

-We show in Section \ref{sec: Analysis} and Section \ref{sec: simulation results} that our proposed approach results in a beam pattern that rejects the interference sources, allowing the beamformer to extract the DoA of the desired sources.
+We show in Section \ref{sec: Analysis} and Section \ref{sec: simulation results} that our proposed approach results in a {SRP} that rejects the interference sources, allowing the beamformer to extract the DoA of the desired sources.

-We remark that the proposed approach only requires that the desired sources are the only sources active during the entire interval.
-Unlike other works (e.g. \cite{markovich2009multichannel}), we do not need to know the activation times of each interference, nor the number of interference sources.
+We remark that the proposed approach only requires that the desired sources are the only sources active during the entire interval. {The rank of the signal matrix is not known nor needs to be estimated.
+The number of interference sources is unknown as well.
+This is by virtue of the Riemannian mean.} Unlike other works (e.g. \cite{markovich2009multichannel}), we do not need to know the activation times of each interference, nor the number of interference sources.
 Furthermore, we do not assume that there exists a segment, at which a desired source is the only active source, namely, it could always be accompanied by interference sources.

-In terms of complexity, the Riemannian approach requires the computation of the Riemannian mean of the correlation matrices, which is more complex than the Euclidean mean.
-However, the dimension of the correlation matrices is determined by the number of microphones in the array, which is typically not high.
-Furthermore, there is an efficient estimator for the Riemannian mean, which is updated iteratively.
-In Appendix \ref{subsec: Extension to a Streaming Setting}, we present the estimator along with an implementation for the streaming data setting.
+In terms of complexity, the Riemannian approach requires the computation of the Riemannian mean of the correlation matrices, which is more complex than the Euclidean mean. {However, the excess complexity depends on the number of microphones, which is typically not high compared to the complexity of computing the correlation matrix which depends on the number of signal samples.
+Consequently, the excess complexity is negligible.
+In particular, following the iterative computation of the Riemannian mean in Algorithm \ref{Alg: K points online} in Appendix \ref{subsec: Extension to a Streaming Setting}, at each iteration, the computation involves the eigenvalue decomposition of two complex matrices of dimension $M\times M$, which is $O(M^3)$, and the computation of $6$ matrix products with the complexity of $O(M^2)$.
+So, at each iteration, the overall excess complexity is $O(M^3)$.
+We recall that for $N$ samples, the complexity of computing the sample correlation matrix is $O(M^2N)$ which is much larger than $O(M^3)$ since typically $N>>M$.
+Empirically, we found that the Algorithm \ref{Alg: K points online} converges very quickly after several iterations.
+To summarize, the proposed approach leads to improved performance with only negligible additional computational cost.} In Appendix \ref{subsec: Extension to a Streaming Setting}, we present the estimator along with an implementation for the streaming data setting.